mbrazeau/MorphyWeb/userguide.md

 Morphy currently only reads Nexus files.

-The following valid state symbols:
+The following are valid state symbols:

 	0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz